departmentfortransport/street-manager-docs/docs/_articles/business-rules-test-1.md

 ### 15.2.
 Managing historical works

-* PAs may be created on an existing historical works record.
+* The following can be added to a historical works record:
+    * PAA/PAs
+    * Scheduled inspections
+    * Inspections
+    * FPNs
+    * Files
+    * Comments
-    * Workstream to be specified when creating the first PA and may be different to what was previously set in EToN.
+* Workstream must be specified when creating the first PA and may be different to what was previously set in EToN.
-    * The historical works reference number will not change as a result of adding a new PA or selecting a different workstream.
+    * The historical works reference number will not change as a result of adding a new PA.